tongyu0924/RGPO/README.md

 ### 1. Data Generation

-Generate ranked reasoning pairs for RPRO training using the probabilistic refinement pipeline:
+Generate ranked reasoning pairs for RGPO training using the probabilistic refinement pipeline:

 ```bash
 # Using OpenAI API (recommended)